Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Introduction

 \section{Introduction}

 The goal of singing voice conversion (SVC) is to transform the vocal characteristics of one singer into those of a target singer while preserving the content and melody of the song.
-With the advancement of neural network architectures, significant progress has been achieved in the task of SVC, which brings extensive applications in human-computer interaction, entertainment, etc. Current research in SVC predominantly adopts the encoder-decoder framework, where the encoder disentangles the singer's timbre information from the linguistic content, and the decoder leverages the distinct timbre information to reconstruct the singing audio, thus achieving voice conversion.
+With the advancement of neural network architectures, significant progress has been achieved in the task of SVC\cite{nachmani19_interspeech, Polyak2020, fastsvc, li2022hierarchical, hifisvc, diffsvc}, which brings extensive applications in human-computer interaction, entertainment, etc.

+Current research in SVC predominantly adopts the encoder-decoder framework, where the encoder disentangles the singer's timbre from the linguistic content, and the decoder reconstruct the singing audio leveraging the distinct timbre information.
 Domain confusion loss\cite{nachmani19_interspeech} is utilized to ensure that the latent space of the encoder is singer-agnostic.
-Instead of utilizing a domain confusion loss, singer-invariant content features are obtained from a linguistic extractor such as an automatic speech recognition (ASR) acoustic model in \cite{Polyak2020, fastsvc, li2022hierarchical, zhou2023enhancing}.
-Diverse decoder architectures have been employed in SVC for singing audio synthesis.
-Nachmani et al.\cite{nachmani19_interspeech} utilize an auto-regressive model.
-Liu et al.\cite{fastsvc} and Li et al.\cite{li2022hierarchical} synthesize waveforms by several up-sampling blocks.
-Zhou et al.\cite{hifisvc} combines HiFi-GAN\cite{hifigan} with a module for fundamental frequency modeling.
+Alternative approaches, such as obtaining singer-invariant content features from a linguistic extractor like an automatic speech recognition acoustic model\cite{Polyak2020, fastsvc, li2022hierarchical, zhou2023enhancing}, have also been explored.
+Diverse decoder architectures have been employed in SVC for singing audio synthesis, including auto-regressive models\cite{nachmani19_interspeech}, GANs\cite{fastsvc, li2022hierarchical, hifisvc}, and denoising diffusion probabilistic models\cite{diffsvc}.